YamilEzequiel/plugins-rfid-ionic/README.md

 Available events:
 - 'tagFound': Emitted when a new tag is found
+- 'tagFoundInventory': Emitted when a new tag is found using the inventory callback
 - 'keyEvent': Emitted when any key is pressed/released
 - 'initSuccess': Emitted when the reader is successfully initialized
 - 'initError': Emitted when there's an error during initialization